 Health Systems Research

-AHRQ funds grants and contracts to study how the healthcare system can effectively solve the challenge of the opioid epidemic, from improving management of prescription opioids in clinical care to screening and treatment for opioid use disorder.
+AHRQ funds grants and contracts to study how the healthcare system can effectively solve the challenge of the substance use disorder epidemic, from improving management of prescription opioids in clinical care to screening and treatment for substance use disorder.

 Increasing Access to MAT in Rural Primary Care Practices

 AHRQ awarded funds to five Primary Care Medication-Assisted Treatment for Opioid Use Disorders Grantees through the initiative Increasing Access to MAT in Rural Primary Care Practices—a cooperative grant program that provides access to MAT to more than 20,000 individuals struggling with opioid addiction using innovative technology.
 Strategies include patient-controlled smart phone apps, remote training, and expert consultation using Project ECHO—a telehealth program started with AHRQ support that links specialists at an academic hub to primary care providers working on the frontlines in rural communities.

 AHRQ's Opioids and Older Adults Initiative

 Between 2010 and 2015, the rate of opioid-related inpatient stays and emergency department visits increased for people age 65 or older by 34% and 74%, respectively.
 This includes older adults who experienced common side effects from opioids (such as constipation, confusion, nausea, falls, etc.), as well as overdoses.
 Managing opioids in older adults is especially complex and challenging.
 Older adults have a high prevalence of chronic pain and are especially vulnerable to adverse events from opioids.
 Furthermore, substance use disorders may be overlooked or misdiagnosed in older adults.